-This volume is a definitive manual for students and practitioners involved in learning and developing essential theories and models for field work practicum in social work education.
-It addresses various functional issues in field practicum; delineates proper guidelines for students and supervisors; discusses criteria of supervision and evaluation; and the concerns facing South Asian field practitioners.
+This volume is a definitive manual for students and practitioners involved in learning and developing essential theories and models for fieldwork practicum in social work education.
+It addresses various functional issues in field practicum, delineates proper guidelines for students and supervisors, discusses criteria of supervision and evaluation, and explores the concerns facing South Asian field practitioners.

-• The contemporary field-level needs and strategies in Social Work practicum and;
+• The contemporary field-level needs and strategies in social work practicum.

-• Formulating alternative practice theories which will allow social work practitioners to respond to the critical social problems unique to India and South Asia.
+• Formulating alternative practice theories that will allow social work practitioners to respond to the critical social problems unique to India and South Asia.

-The book provides multiple frameworks for teaching and learning field work which integrates theory and practice, and the create an environment where students can develop intervention strategies using their knowledge, skills and techniques.
+The book provides multiple frameworks for teaching and learning fieldwork that integrate theory and practice and create an environment where students can develop intervention strategies using their knowledge, skills, and techniques.

-The volume will be indispensable reading for undergraduate and post graduate students of social work.
-It will also be useful for scholars of sociology, anthropology, development studies, and practitioners engaged in various non-governmental and international organizations.
+The volume will be indispensable reading for undergraduate and post-graduate students of social work.
+It will also be useful for scholars of sociology, anthropology, and development studies, and practitioners engaged in various non-governmental and international organizations.

 ‘This book is an essential step forward towards the indigenization of field education in India.
 I urge administrators and faculty at the over 600 schools of social work in India to relieve field education from its place at the margins of the profession and give it the importance it deserves as the signature pedagogy of social work.
-I congratulate the editors and authors, who each bring a unique emphasis to the development of a field education model with a Bharatiya curriculum.’ —Laura Gibson, PhD, LCSW, MSW Program Director – Brescia University
+I congratulate the editors and authors, who each bring a unique emphasis to the development of a field education model with a Bharatiya curriculum.’ —Laura Gibson, PhD, LCSW, MSW Program Director, Brescia University, USA

 ‘This substantial work breaks new ground in its wide-ranging account of social work theory and practice in the Indian sub-continent.
 Practitioners and academics will welcome the variety of content and the lively analysis of different fieldwork settings.
 Equally important is how this book suggests new paradigms for social work.
 The authors provide a timely challenge to Eurocentric pedagogical and fieldwork models; social workers and academics from across the globe will find much to learn from the important insights in this volume.’ —Alison Higgs, Open University, UK